kazabooboo/gizra.com/_posts/2011-10-02-drupalcamp-spain-sevilla.md

 ---
+created: 1317544122
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- movie
+- Drupalcamp
+- OG7
+permalink: content/drupalcamp-spain-sevilla
 title: Drupalcamp Spain - Sevilla
-permalink: content/drupalcamp-spain-sevilla
-layout: post
-created: 1317544122
 ---
 Here's my presentation held in Drupalcamp Spain.
 I'm going over a new feature in OG7, that allows having multiple group audience fields and having a membership type assigned to each field -- in English it means that you can have some users join a group with "Default" membership and others with "Expire" membership.